-The City of Madison has entered into a development agreement with GI Clinic, LLC.
-The agreement guarantees that GI Clinic, LLC shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
-The guarantee obligation shall terminate when the city has collected from the tax increment generated from the District or has been paid under this agreement the full amount of project costs of not less than \$1,372,000.
-The city has entered into similar agreements with University Crossing Office, LLC in the amount of \$1,087,000 and University Row Apartments, LLC in the amount of \$2,019,000.
+The City of Madison has entered into a development agreement with 1102, South Park, LLC.
+The agreement guarantees that 1102, South Park, LLC shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
+The guarantee obligation shall terminate when the city has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$1,898,000.